 No, the KCBA is a private member supported organization.
 It is organized as a not-for-profit corporation.
 Its main source of income is from membership dues.

-Yes, please check out our Find a Lawyer Service.
+Yes, please check out our Lawyer Referral section on website

 Yes, however court rules are extremely complex.
-If you decide to represent yourself, you will have to learn and follow the rules as they apply whether you have a lawyer or you represent yourself.
-You may be at a distinct disadvantage and you may even lose a claim that you were otherwise entitled to win because you didn't know all the rules.
+If you decide to represent yourself, you will have to learn and follow the rules as they apply.
+You may be at a distinct disadvantage and you may even lose a claim that you were otherwise entitled to win because you didn’t know all the rules.
 Remember, the Judge cannot advise or help you, he/she must be impartial to both sides and the Judge is prohibited from giving legal advice.
 Also, it is even more important that you retain an attorney if your opponent has one.

 Lawyers, as all other private businesses, charge based on their costs to provide that service.
 They may do so on an hourly basis, on a project by project basis, or they may agree to take a portion of any amount you recover from the person you have sued (contingent fee).
 Fundamentally though, the lawyer can only charge you in the way you have agreed to pay at the time you retained him or her.

 No, with the exception of Patent and Admiralty Law, there is no recognized specialty in Illinois.
 In fact, lawyers are prohibited from advertising that they specialize in a field of law.
 However, many attorneys will limit their practice into one (or a few) area(s) of the law and they are permitted to advertise such a limitation.